langestefan/langestefan.github.io/_posts/guides/interactive-blog/2025-02-13-interactive-julia-plotting.md

 {% endalert %}

 ## A first example

-This blog post, which can be read as a tutorial or recipe, is a direct translation from Simon's response into a working example.
-I hope it helps you to create interactive plots for your blog posts.

 First, we need a location to store the script that generates our plots.
 I prefer to group all files for a specific post in a single folder.
 For this post, I created a